posted June 06, 2023

 Grilled Steak Kabob Recipe

 I hope this recipe inspires you to get outside and grill this spring.
-I can’t wait to partner with The Home Depot through the rest of 2019 to bring you great grilling an BBQ recipes for every season.
+I can’t wait to see what you all grill up this season for your loved ones.
 You can find more of my smoking and grilling recipe videos on YouTube, Instagram, or our Facebook Page.
 Follow along and let’s make awesome food together!

-- 1.5 pounds New York strip steaks cut into 1 inch cubes
+- 1 ½ pounds New York strip steaks (cut into 1 inch cubes)

 - 2 Tablespoons Worcestershire sauce